NordicHPC/sonar/README.md

 ```

-### Version 0.8.0 file format (evolving)
+### Version 0.8.0 output format (evolving)

-Fields with default values are not printed.
+Fields with default values (zero in most cases, or the empty set of GPUs) are not printed.

 Version 0.8.0 adds two fields: